 Inventory consists of diesel fuel, unleaded gasoline and several types of oil - all are used in the buses and service vehicles and kept in storage tanks on the property.
 These items are expensed monthly based on use.

 Prepaid Expenses include employee benefits and a variety of operating expenditures.
-The largest monthly prepayment is for employee health insurance premiums.
 Prepaid Insurance (property, liability and workers' compensation) is also included in this category.

 CAPITAL ASSETS